Delivering at LRH

 Moms decide whom they want present during their labor and delivery and share this information with their nurse upon admission.
 We do not routinely restrict visitors.
 As long as mom is feeling up to visitors, visitors are welcome.

-The birth partner may choose to cut the umbilical cord and/or give the baby's first bath.
-This person is also welcome to bring his or her own food for nourishment during the hospital stay.
+The mother and/or birth partner may choose to cut the umbilical cord and give the baby's first bath.
+This person is also welcome to bring his or her own food for nourishment during the hospital stay - there are mini refrigerators in every room.

-We encourage direct contact between mother and baby for comfort and temperature control immediately after birth.
-Moms choosing to breastfeed may do so during this time.
-The baby is usually weighed and bathed within 60 to 90 minutes after birth and will be done in mom's room.
+We encourage skin-to-skin or direct contact between mother and baby for comfort and temperature control immediately after birth.
+Moms choosing to breastfeed are encouraged do so during this time.
+The baby is usually weighed within 60 to 90 minutes after birth and that will be done in mom's room.

 Comfort Techniques for Labor